ncg2si/LearningPlanAIDev/README.md

 # LearningPlanAIDev
-My learning plan to catch up with the current AI development technology Created by Cursor.
+My learning plan with tracker to catch up with the current AI development technology Created by Cursor.